 Reasons for the current investment spree of China:

-- The slow pace of reforms of the Bretton Woods institutions: The United States of America literally hold a veto in the decision making of these bodies and also in appointments of the institution heads.
+- The slow pace of reforms of the Bretton Woods institutions: The United States of America literally holds a veto in the decision making of these bodies and also in appointments of the institution heads.
 As such, IMF and World Bank choose to remain as the vestiges of the old unipolar world order, and not adapt to the changing tunes of the time.
 Developing countries like China and India are largely disappointed with this status-quo mentality and choose to tread a new path.

 - China runs a current account surplus economy and has beefed up foreign exchange reserves to the tune of around $3 trillion (though it is coming down at a brisk pace, of late).
 President Xi is looking for possible greenfield areas to make the foreign exchange more productive.
 The One Road-One Belt initiative and the setting up of the new development banks are part of this larger aim.

 - China’s Peaceful-Growth Theory: India has always accused China of a policy of encircling, the String of Pearls Theory.
-Funding peaceful development projects using these investment banks can help China to nullify this posturing of India and increase its soft power credentials in the immediate neighborhood, thus attacking the US’ Pivot to Asia strategy as well.
+Funding peaceful development projects using these investment banks can help China to nullify this posturing of India and increase its soft power credentials in the immediate neighbourhood, thus attacking the US’ Pivot to Asia strategy as well.

 - Above all, there is a massive gap in the demand and supply of infrastructure investment funds.
 Existing institutions including World Bank and Asian Development Banks are not able to meet this increasing gap, which China aims to fill.